ReactiveBayes/rxinfer-website/content/_index.md

   enable : true
   service_item:
     # service item loop
-    - title : "Hello world in RxInfer.jl"
+    - title : "Hello RxInfer.jl!"
       images:
       - ""
-      content : "RxInfer is extremely fast when dealing with state-space models.
-Take a look how easy it is to specify an SSM and run inference!"
+      content : "RxInfer makes probabilistic modeling easy.
+Simply specify your model, grab a drink and we take care of the rest.
+Take a look how easy it is to specify a linear state space model and to run inference in it!"
       code: "{{< code >}}
                 \n@model function SSM(n, x0, A, B, Q, P) \n
                     \n